-I’m a freelance art director and designer, with a specialty in branding.
 I work with businesses from the ground up to create a cohesive brand identity, whether it’s an individual at the beginning stages of their dream or an established business needing to revamp their brand image.
 Services usually include a logo design, brand guidelines, website, stationary, photography, and marketing materials.

 WHAT STEPS DID YOU TAKE TO GET WHERE YOU ARE NOW?